bruschetta inspired zucchini noodles

 Zucchini noodles or spaghetti is a great gluten-free alternative to regular pasta and is much cheaper than buying special gluten-free products, especially if you have zucchini growing in the garden at the moment.

-Zucchini noodles are tasty and packed full of nutrients and are simple to make.
+Zucchini noodles are tasty, packed full of nutrients and are simple to make.

 So what are zucchini noodles?